Happy Chinese New Year! Use coupon code NEWYEAR10 for 10% OFF Storewide!

 Explore our Manuka pet collection

-MGO or UMF measure the amount of compounds found in Manuka Honey that give its health-giving properties.
-In Manuka Oil it’s the beta triketone fraction that’s thought to be responsible for the antiseptic and antimicrobial activity of Manuka Oil.
+MGO or UMF measure the amount of compounds found in Manuka Honey that give its unique properties.
+In Manuka Oil, it’s the beta triketone fraction that’s thought to be responsible for the properties of Manuka Oil.

 M β TK is the classification grading system used for Manuka Oil, and measures the levels of naturally occurring Manuka oil beta triketones.
 The M β TK quality mark uses the grades 5+, 10+, 25+ and 30+.
 A grade of 30+ means the oil contains at least 30 per cent beta triketones.